ineiti/fledger/README.md

 - clean up network and make crates:
   - for signalling-server
   - for network-layer
-  - for wasm and linux client
+  - for wasm and libc client
     - create and publish also an npm package
     - write test-clients
 - Create a nicer display of the chat, perhaps with markdown display of messages